masogit/amb-doc/docs/start/installation.md

 1. Start/Stop the REST Service.
 Run `4_startRestService.bat` to start the service and `5_stopRestService.bat` to stop the service.

-### Installation of AM Browser Service for the first time:
+### Installation of AM Browser Service for the first time

 1. Unzip files.
 Unzip `am-browser-0.1.xxxx.zip` to a folder, for example, am-browser.
 1. Configure the server settings.
 Duplicate the `am-browser-config.properties.default` file and rename the copy as `am-browser-config.properties`.
 In the `am-browser-config.properties` file, make sure the port (`8080` by default) is set correctly and not occupied by other running processes.